Spelt/ZXing.Delphi/README.md

 ##Important note:
-In Delphi 10 Seattle it is necessary to setting the Focusmode to TFocusMode.ContinuousAutoFocus.
-Perhaps its necessary in earlier versions too.
+In Delphi 10 Seattle it is necessary for Androids to setting the Focusmode to TFocusMode.ContinuousAutoFocus.

 ###Changes